 SQM’s experience has shown that many organizations struggle with strategy design and execution of customer experience (CX).
 However, most organizations state that they have a formal or informal enterprise-wide CX strategy.
 In fact, SQM’s research shows that 54% of organizations say that they have an enterprise-wide CX strategy, and 33% state that their CX strategy is in progress.

 However, most CX strategy design and execution efforts fail or do not meet the organization’s expectations.
-Clearly, CX strategies that have poor design and execution, lead to higher costs and lower Csat and retention.
+Clearly, CX strategies with poor design and execution lead to higher costs and lower Csat and retention.
 To improve, organizations need a CX strategy that accurately evaluates CX, has an effective CX design, and most importantly, has a CX strategy that is properly executed.

 Discussions about future decisions for CX practices are being driven by today’s connected customer and their expectations on how they want their interactions with an organization to be handled.
 For example, customers’ adoption of digital contact channels and their expectations to have a seamless customer experience for resolving the same inquiry or problem when using multiple contact channels have forced senior executives to improve customer experiences.

 Clearly, providing a superior customer experience is a best practice to achieve sustainable growth and profits.
-In particular, the practice of delivering superior customer experiences is needed for industries such as telecommunication, financial, insurance, utilities, and transportation, where differentiated customer experiences are more of the exception than the rule.
+In particular, the practice of delivering exceptional customer experiences is needed for industries such as telecommunication, financial, insurance, utilities, and transportation, where differentiated customer experiences are more of an exception than the rule.

-Based on SQM’s CX Strategy Effectiveness Model, we have developed essential survey questions to help organizations determine the effectiveness for evaluating, designing, and executing a CX strategy.
-Again, it has been SQM’s experience that many organizations struggle with design, content, practical approaches, and a sense of where they are in the CX strategy journey.
+Based on SQM’s CX Strategy Effectiveness Model, we have developed essential survey questions to help organizations determine the effectiveness of evaluating, designing, and executing a CX strategy.
+Again, it has been SQM’s experience that many organizations struggle with design, content, practical approaches and a sense of where they are in the CX strategy journey.